Loading...

 Incorporate Healthy Fats

-Add a small amount of nuts, seeds, or avocado to your meal.
-These healthy fats can help slow the absorption of carbohydrates.
+Add a small amount of healthy fats, like avocado or a handful of nuts, to your meal.
+These can help slow digestion and reduce spikes.

 Stay Hydrated